openlawlibrary/pygls/examples/compiled-json-extension/README.md

 The server can be compiled separately using ``make server``.
 Compilation results can be cleaned up using ``make clean``.
 These commands should work on both Windows as well as Linux machines using the ``make.bat`` and ``Makefile`` files in this folder.

+## Running with development server

+To speed up development, you can skip compilation by setting the ``jsonServer.serverPath`` and ``jsonServer.serverArgs`` differently in the User or Workspace Settings of your (Development Host of) VS Code:

+1. Set ``jsonServer.serverPath`` to your development environment's Python executable which should have ``pygls`` installed.
+1. Set ``jsonServer.serverArgs`` to ``["-m", "path/to/json_server.py"]``.

+With these settings, re-triggering the extension activation should reload (or more
+precisely: re-run) the latest ``json_server.py`` directly.
+For an absolute clean slate, you can restart your debug session or reload the VS Code window you want to use:

+1. Press Ctrl+Shift+P
+1. Type "reload" and/or select "Developer: Reload Window".